 Comply with the federal law prohibiting the District from providing a recommendation of employment for an employee, contractor, or agent that District knows, or has probable cause to believe, has engaged in sexual misconduct with a student or minor in violation of the law, but the Superintendent or designee may follow routine procedures regarding the transmission of administrative or personnel files for that employee.

+Manage the District's responses to employer requests for sexual misconduct related employment history review (EHR) information in accordance with Faith’s Law.

 When requested for information about an employee by an entity other than a prospective employer, the District will only confirm position and employment dates unless the employee has submitted a written request to the Superintendent or designee.

 LEGAL REF.: 20 U.S.C. §7926.

+105 ILCS 5/22-94.

 325 ILCS 5/4, Abused and Neglected Child Reporting Act.

 745 ILCS 46/10, Employment Record Disclosure Act.

-820 ILCS 40/, Personal Record Review Act.
+820 ILCS 40/, Personnel Record Review Act.

 23 Ill.Admin.Code §1.660.